CPU, GPU, Memory, and multi-process architecture

 In this post, we've covered a high-level view of browser architecture and covered the benefits of a multi-process architecture.
 We also covered Servicification and Site Isolation in Chrome that is deeply related to multi-process architecture.
 In the next post, we'll start diving into what happens between these processes and threads in order to display a website.

 Did you enjoy the post?
-If you have any questions or suggestions for the future post, I'd love to hear from you in the comment section below or @kosamari on Twitter.
+If you have any questions or suggestions for the future post, I'd love to hear from you at @kosamari on Twitter.